 If you’ve decided on a ductless AC installation in Bozeman, MT, you’re undoubtedly excited about the precise zone control you’ll achieve throughout your home.
 However, that ability to customize the temperature of every room in your home is dependent on the system being properly sized for your home.

 One of the most common questions we get about ductless mini splits is, “How many mini splits will I need for my new system?”
 The answer depends on certain factors such as how many rooms your home has, the square footage, and your home’s insulation.
+For a deeper understanding of this system type, explore the pros and cons of ductless mini splits to decide if it’s the right choice for your home.
 Let’s break it down even further and look at the factors influencing the answer to this question.

 Factors Influencing the Number of Mini Splits Needed